reeFridge/proto_snake/README.md

 A snake game implemented with the cocos-creator

+You can even [play it](https://reefridge.github.io/proto_snake/build/web-mobile/) in the browser!

 ## Core mechanic

 - A snake starts with a size of 3 sections